Aditya-A-garwal/Aditya-A-garwal/README.md

 - C++
 - Python
 - Arduino
-- Assembly (GAS on AVR and x86-64)
+- Assembly (GAS, NASM for x86-64 and avrasm, avr-as on AVR)
 - I also have some experience using Django for full stack development

 ### 🌱 Currently Learning